 Illinois.
 Ralph attended Garfield Elementary

-records.
-He was also a member of the Boy
+was also a member of the Boy Scouts of America.

 Ralph joined the Illinois National Guard in September 1940, because he knew that it was just a matter of time before he would be drafted.
-He was called to active duty in November of 1940 with the other members of the 33rd Tank Company.
+He was called to active duty in November 1940 with the other members of the 33rd Tank Company and left by train for Ft.
+Knox on November 28th.
 He trained at Fort Knox, Kentucky, and was transferred to Headquarters Company when the company was formed in January 1941.

-At Camp Polk, Louisiana, Ralph took part in maneuvers.
-At Camp Polk, after the maneuvers, the 192nd was informed that they were being sent overseas.
-Most of the men had expected to be released from federal duty.
+At Camp Polk, Louisiana, Ralph took part in the maneuvers of 1941 by keeping the tanks of the battalion running.
+After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
+Knox as had been expected.
+It was on the side of a hill that the 192nd was informed that they were being sent overseas.
 Ralph received a leave to go home and say goodbye to family and friends.
 It was at this time that he became engaged to, Virginia Vertuno, the sister of Russell Vertuno of B Company.